 Artist with a BA (Hons) Degree in Fine Art Painting at Winchester School of Art.
-Current member & Treasurer of the Newlyn Society of Artists ( NSA) and FE lecturer in Art & Design at Truro College.
+Current member & Treasurer of the Newlyn Society of Artists ( NSA) and former FE lecturer in Art & Design at Truro College.

 As an artist my inspiration is drawn from many sources; places visited with reference to landscape, water, architecture and interiors.
 Paintings evolve through reflection on the passage of time and life's experiences.
 Journeys I have taken and lucid dreams through a state of semi insomnia summon the senses and imagination which play throughout my work.
 The paintings evolve through thoughts and reflections.
 Wakefulness is eased by a desire to read widely, feeding my imagination and many hours spent swimming allow me to concentrate my thoughts whilst in a state of peaceful respite.